June 2025 Gaza Freedom Flotilla: To interception

 US President Donald Trump said that Greta Thunberg, who was a passenger on the Madleen, was "strange" and "angry", and "recommended" her to take "an anger management class".
 Upon arriving in Paris, following her deportation from Israel, Thunberg responded, "I think the world needs a lot more young angry women, to be honest.
 Especially with everything going on right now."
 While addressing the Knesset on 11 June 2025, Argentine President Javier Milei accused Thunberg of being a "mercenary of international leftist activism" and further accused Thunberg of seeking press and cameras.

 The Turkish government declared the Israeli action an "atrocious act", and a "clear violation of international law".
 It described Israel as acting as "a terrorist state" in the face of a "legitimate reaction by the international community against Israel's genocidal policies."

 Brazil's Foreign Ministry formally requested Thiago Ávila's release, calling the interception a "flagrant violation of international law" and condemning "the continuation of severe restrictions, in violation of international humanitarian law, on the entry of basic subsistence items into the State of Palestine."

-Sergio Toribio presented charges against Benjamin Netanyahu, Israel Katz and other high rank commanders for war crimes and crimes against humanity in the Audiencia Nacional, the Spanish high court.
+Spanish aid worker Sergio Toribio presented charges against Benjamin Netanyahu, Israel Katz, Vice Admiral David Saar Salama and other high rank commanders for war crimes and crimes against humanity in the Audiencia Nacional, the Spanish high court.
 The court started transacting the case on the 8th July 2025.
 In it, Toribio reports illegal seizing of the ship in international waters, arbitrary detention, forced interrogation and degrading treatment and subsequent deportation.